Polarized Online Discourse on Abortion: Frames and Hostile Expressions among Liberals and Conservatives: Introduction

 \section{Introduction}

-Abortion remains one of the most contentious, divisive, and emotionally charged issues in American society.
-Survey data suggest that Democrats and Republicans have grown increasingly polarized on abortion rights~\cite{gallup2010abortion,gallup2011abortion, dimaggio1996have, evans2003have}, disagreeing on its morality and the circumstances in which it should be legal~\cite{gallup2021abortion}.
-In addition, violence against abortion providers and patients rose by a staggering $128\%$ in the past few years~\cite{naf2022abortion}.
-Polarization further increased in the aftermath of the historic ruling in Dobbs v.
-Jackson Women's Health Organization on June 24, 2022.
-The United States Supreme Court struck down federal protections made available in Roe v.
-Wade (1973) and Casey v.
-Planned Parenthood (1992) and transferred power to regulate it to the states.
-As a result, women across the U.S. lost the constitutional right to abortion.
-When delivering the opinion of the court, Justice Samuel Alito noted that abortion presents a profound moral issue on which Americans hold sharply contrasting views~\cite{dobbs2022roe}.
+Abortion remains one of the most contentious issues in the United States.
+Surveys show that Democrats and Republicans have grown increasingly polarized on this issue ~\cite{gallup2011abortion, dimaggio1996have}, disagreeing about morality and the circumstances under which abortion should be legal~\cite{gallup2021abortion}.
+These contentions have spilled over into real-world violence: over the last decade, violence against abortion providers and patients rose by a staggering $128\%$~\cite{naf2022abortion}.
+These divides were further inflamed by the US Supreme Court's Dobbs {v.~Jackson} Women's Health Organization decision on June 24, 2022, which overturned Roe v.~Wade, which gave women in the US the constitutional right to abortion.

-The leaked draft of the Supreme Court's decision on May 2, 2022, ignited passions on both sides.
-Activists took to the streets and online platforms with slogans like ``Bans Off Our Bodies'' and ``Equal Rights for the Unborn,'' reflecting the emotionally charged mood of a deeply divided populace.
-Despite the availability of online behavioral data and the fact that it can offer unprecedented insights into the fluctuations in public opinion, we know relatively little about how online discussions and collective emotions in the abortion rights debate evolved, especially after the overturning of Roe v.
-Wade.
-Several pivotal questions remain unexplored: How did public emotions fluctuate in response to external events?
-How did the tone of discussions change: did they remain civil or did they devolve into toxicity and hate?
-Were there discernible variations in these online expressions based on ideological stances?
-How did conservatives and liberals frame the discourse on abortion access, especially across blue and red states?
-How did each group react to the frames used by the other?
-These questions are central to our understanding of the nuanced expressions surrounding abortion and the specific context of Roe v.
+Although prior works have explored discussions about abortion on social media platforms \cite{sharma2017analyzing, doan2022content, beel2022linguistic, oh2023deliberative, dai2024social, philippe2024abortion,aleksandric2024analyzing}, few studies offer comprehensive insights into how the polarized debate fluctuated before and after the overturning of Roe v Wade.
+As such, we know relatively little about how online abortion discourse evolved over time during that year.
+Several pivotal questions remain unexplored: How did the tone of online discussions about abortion change in response to external events: did the discussions remain civil or did they devolve into toxicity and hate?
+Were there discernible differences in hostile expressions among liberals and conservatives?
+How did the two groups frame their discourse on abortion and how did each group react to the frames used by the other?
+Answering these questions would improve our understanding of polarization surrounding abortion and how it changed after Roe v.
 Wade's reversal.
+In addition, because online hostility feeds affective polarization~\cite{carpenter2020political, humprecht2020hostile}, answering these questions can shed light on how online discourse around contentious issues reflects and potentially reinforces political divides.